 We vowed that someday we would all come back and do it together.

 The Water Parks

 This was one of the parts of the trip to Universal that the children enjoyed the best.
-The other was Volcano Bay – it makes up the trio of the Universal parks.
-It is called a water park but there is nothing water-park-esque about this place.
-It is like arriving into a spa in Hawaii, with a giant volcano and white sandy beach.
+The other was Volcano Bay – it makes up the trio of Universal parks.
+It is called a water park but there is nothing water park-esque about this place.
+It is like arriving at a spa in Hawaii, with a giant volcano and white sandy beach.